-It is your employer's responsibility to let Aetna know when your coverage ends.
-The limits above may be extended only if Aetna and your employer agree, in writing, to extend them.
+It is your employer's responsibility to let Aetna know when your employment ends.

 Unless you provide notification to Benefit Services that you would like to continue health coverage within 60 days of the event, your current coverage will end on the last day of the pay period in which you received your last paycheck.